 I frequently visit “Investor Relations” section of numerous companies.
 On one such occasion, I stumbled upon an Investor PowerPoint Presentation of a Global Auto major (BMW Jan 2014).
-I was mesmerised by the look of a Powerpoint picture in certain slides and started exploring techniques on how to highlight in powerpoint slides.
+I was mesmerized by the look of a Powerpoint picture in certain slides and started exploring techniques on how to highlight in powerpoint slides.

 The following picture in powerpoint was able to focus on a specific geographical area and allow more text to be written.
 Therefore I termed this as “Magnifier Glass Effect” for Powerpoint Picture.
 Since then, I have done a lot of trial-and-error exercises to replicate something similar on PowerPoint Picture with the least bit of efforts.

-Here’s a step by step process to create Magnifier Glass Effect on powerpoint picture:
+Here’s a step by step process to create Magnifier Glass Effect on power point picture:

 - Making a duplicate of the original picture (Ctrl + D)